-Copaxone helps block certain white blood cells called “T cells” that can damage the myelin.
+Copaxone helps block certain white blood cells known as T cells.
+These cells can damage your myelin.
 Myelin is the natural protein that wraps around and protects nerve cells in your brain and spinal cord.

 If you’re taking other drugs, always tell your doctor and pharmacist.
-If drug interactions with Copaxone are discovered, your doctor and pharmacist will learn about them, and they’ll advise you on how this may affect your treatment.
+If drug interactions with Copaxone are discovered, your doctor and pharmacist will learn about them and advise you on how they may affect your treatment.

 If you drink while taking this drug, you could be more likely to experience flushing and redness in your face.

 These side effects can occur at unpredictable times.
-You may experience side effects weeks or months after you start using the drug.
+You may experience them weeks or months after you start using the drug.

 If you’re injecting Copaxone every day, you may experience daily side effects and the risk may be greater.
-If you inject Copaxone three times a week, your side effects may occur on those days of the week.
+If you inject Copaxone three times a week, your side effects may occur only on those days of the week.

 The way your body processes Copaxone isn’t well understood.
 It’s also difficult to predict how your body will react to alcohol when you have MS.

 If your Copaxone side effects are difficult to manage, your doctor may be able to change your dose schedule.